PD Program - Specific Admissions Requirements

 Critical Care RN Experience

-1.5 years ICU experience (excluding orientation) is preferred by the application deadline, and must be recent (within the last 3 years) nursing experience as a Registered Nurse in a critical care patient setting within the United States, its territories or a U.S. military hospital outside of the United States.
+1 year ICU experience is required by the application deadline and must be recent (within the last 3 years) nursing experience as a Registered Nurse in a critical care patient setting within the United States, its territories or a U.S. military hospital outside of the United States.
 Highest priority is given to applicants who have the most recent work in high acuity, large hospital ICU/CCU settings where a broad base of invasive hemodynamic monitoring experience, management of ventilated patients, and administration of frequently-titrated vasoactive drugs in the care of adult patients are likely.
 A mix of neonatal/pediatric and adult ICU experience may be accepted; however, as most patients cared for in the anesthesia educational program are adults, adult ICU experience is expected.
 Emergency Department experience alone does not meet the Council on Accreditation ICU requirements.

 CCRN Certification

-All applicants are required to submit documentation of their CCRN certification and score.
+All applicants are required to submit documentation of their CCRN score.

 Current Certifications

-Certifications need to be through the American Heart Association.
+Certifications must be obtained through the American Heart Association.

 National Provider Identifier (NPI)